Kerris Dorsey

-Kerris Dorsey (born January 9, 1998) is an American actress and singer.
-She is known for her roles as Paige Whedon in the television series Brothers & Sisters, Casey Beane, Billy Beane's daughter, in the 2011 film Moneyball, and as Emily Cooper in the 2014 film Alexander and the Terrible, Horrible, No Good, Very Bad Day.
+Kerris Dorsey (born January 9, 1998) is an American actress.
+She is known for her roles as Paige Whedon in the television series Brothers & Sisters; Casey Beane, Billy Beane's daughter, in the 2011 film Moneyball; and as Emily Cooper in the 2014 film Alexander and the Terrible, Horrible, No Good, Very Bad Day.
 Dorsey also portrayed Bridget Donovan, the daughter of the title character, in the television series Ray Donovan.

 Career

-In Moneyball, she performs a cover of Lenka's song "The Show", which is included on the soundtrack to the film.